Geometric indicators of local plasticity in glasses measured by scanning small-beam diffraction: Continuous Burgers vector in a simulated glass

 Previous experimental work found that local centrosymmetry strongly predicted local structural stability \cite{doi:10.1126/sciadv.abn0681} confirming theory \cite{milkus2016local,schlegel2016local,zaccone2023theory}.
-We see a similar relationship in our strained glass models whereby the local structural centrosymmetry of the configuration prior to the application of a strain increment (at $\gamma -\delta \gamma$) anticorrelates with the non-affine displacements induced by the strain increment (at $\gamma$).
-The average value of the cross-correlation between the local centrosymmetry at $\gamma -\delta \gamma$ and non-affine displacement magnitude at $\gamma$ over the whole model volume and at every strain step (see Section~\ref{sec6} Methods) was $-0.181 \pm 0.002$, showing a marked anti-correlation.
-A volumetric rendering at the same strain steps as Figure~\ref{fig2} (Extended data Figure~\ref{sfig2}) shows how the structural centrosymmetry is a network that percolates through the volume and that focal points in the displacement magnitude occur in regions where the centrosymmetry is low.
+We see a strikingly similar relationship in our strained glass models as shown in Figure~\ref{fig3} which displays the average and standard deviation of parameter values that correspond to different quartiles in the centrosymmetry of the configuration prior to the application of a strain increment.
+Clearly, higher values of local structural centrosymmetry in the configuration at $\gamma -\delta \gamma$ correspond to lower magnitudes of the non-affine displacements induced by the strain increment (at $\gamma$).
+Interestingly, this trend only holds down to a lower threshold value in centrosymmetry, potentially corresponding to under-coordinated environments where the net force on particles is too low to trigger a rearrangement.
+Recent work has illuminated the complexity in the statistics of localized structural parameters (in this case local yield stress \cite{PhysRevE.97.033001}) to predict plasticity.
+These include the direction of applied strain and effects of neighboring environments that can modify the strength of the relationship between the local parameter and plastic rearrangement.
+In Figure~\ref{fig4} we show volumetric renderings at the same strain steps as Figure~\ref{fig2}.
+These images show how the structural centrosymmetry (green isosurface) is a network within the volume and that focal points in the displacement magnitude (pink) occur in regions where this centrosymmetry is low.

-The displacement magnitude correlates strongly with the Burgers and quadrupolar magnitudes with averaged cross-correlations of $0.428 \pm 0.005$ and $0.528 \pm 0.003$, respectively.
-This demonstrates that the Burgers vector and quadrupolar component of the strain field are strong indicators of structural rearrangements and plasticity.
-While it appears that the quadrupole correlates more closely with the displacement magnitudes than the Burgers vector, this is due to the fact that the Burgers vector magnitude contains fine variations that provide microscopic information about the co-ordinated displacements in the system, as we investigate now.
+The Burgers and quadrupolar magnitudes follow the same trends as the displacement as seen in Figure~\ref{fig3}.
+This demonstrates that the Burgers vector and quadrupolar component of the strain field are strong indicators of structural rearrangements and plasticity even though they reflect slightly different aspects of the deformation eg strain incompatibility and deviatoric strain.